nickhatz10/Data-Structures-and-Algorithms/README.md

 This file contains Python solutions that I developed in order to solve various LeetCode problems.
 Each solution has the problem number commented at the top.
 I also included in-depth comments to make it easy to follow my logic behind solving the problem.
 There is also Python code for a few common algorithms at the very end, such as DFS, BFS, and Binary Search.

 # LeetCode Problems:
-This file contains more Python solutions that I developed in order to solve various LeetCode problems.
+This file contains Python solutions that I developed in order to solve various LeetCode problems.
 Each solution has the problem number at the top with the description of the problem as well.
 I also included in-depth comments to make it easy to follow my logic behind solving the problem.

 # Wordle Helper: